Spring Rejuvenation for Pitta-Kapha & Kapha-Pitta

 This legume soup detoxifies the system and nourishes the muscle, bone, and reproductive fluids while energizing the whole body.

-- Kapha Digest—This formula is designed to kindle a strong digestive fire while burning away fat and natural toxins.
+- Choose One: Kapha Digest or Pitta Digest.
+Kapha Digest is designed to kindle a strong digestive fire while burning away fat and natural toxins.
 And since proper digestion is essential to effective rejuvenation, these tablets can truly enhance your rejuvenation experience.
 This formula simultaneously rejuvenates the lungs and supports clear and healthy respiratory channels.
-Take one to two Kapha Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

-- Pitta Digest—This formula is designed to cool and soothe the digestive tract and to promote healthy digestion in those who tend toward pitta-type digestive issues.
+Pitta Digest is designed to cool and soothe the digestive tract and to promote healthy digestion in those who tend toward pitta-type digestive issues.
 And since proper digestion is essential to effective rejuvenation, these tablets can truly enhance your rejuvenation experience.
-Take one to two Pitta Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

 Not surprisingly, your lifestyle has a profound impact on your body’s ability to repair, regenerate, and revitalize itself.
 When we fill our days—particularly our mornings—with calming, nurturing practices that set a tone of health, relaxation, and self-love, our bodies are much better able to nurture the rejuvenation process.